Comparing Galaxy Gaming (GLXZ) and Its Rivals

 Galaxy Gaming’s peers have higher revenue, but lower earnings than Galaxy Gaming.
 Galaxy Gaming is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

-5.9% of Galaxy Gaming shares are held by institutional investors.
-Comparatively, 34.0% of shares of all “Amusement & recreation services” companies are held by institutional investors.
-23.7% of Galaxy Gaming shares are held by company insiders.
-Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+5.9% of Galaxy Gaming shares are owned by institutional investors.
+Comparatively, 34.0% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
+23.7% of Galaxy Gaming shares are owned by company insiders.
+Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Summary